Deviated Nasal Septum

 Risk Factors TOP

 Most people will not require treatment.
 In severe cases, surgery may be needed.
 Surgery on the septum alone is called septoplasty.
-It relieves nasal blockage by centering the septum between the two nostrils.
+It relieves nasal blockage by centering the septum between the 2 nostrils.

 Sometimes surgery to reshape the nose ( rhinoplasty) is performed at the same time.
 The two procedures together are called septorhinoplasty.
 Children who need surgery usually wait until they have stopped growing, around age 16.